doivglser/mindevenviro-fanciful/README.md

 # TODO:

-* Add Cont-Sec to mindevenviro
+* implement "Cont-Sec" to mindevenviro

 * Portability to: Debian, Fedora, CentOS, and MacOS